aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 I have [a deep dive on upcasting](/post/05-upcasting-deep-dive) - read this to go into more detail about this aspect of event sourcing.

-## Common Pitfalls and How to Avoid Them
+## Some General Pitfalls and How to Avoid Them

 Based on my team's experience with event sourcing, here are some pitfalls we've fallen into, and how to potentially avoid them: